Plant-Derived, Biodegradable Plastic BioPBS™

 Applications of BioPBS™

 BioPBS™ is manufactured and sold by PTT MCC Biochem Co., Ltd., a joint venture of PTT Global Chemical Public Company Limited (previously Petroleum Authority of Thailand) and MCC.
 Furthermore, MCC is advancing the development, manufacture and sale of compounds that impart new functions to BioPBS™, leveraging its excellent compatibility with other materials and biodegradability.
-BioPBS™ is currently being used in applications including the two below.
+BioPBS™ is currently being used in applications including those below.

 Agricultural Mulch Film

-Agricultural mulch film is used to cover the rows of soil in which agriculture products grow, helping prevent insect and weed infestation, stabilize ground temperature, maintain soil moisture and prevent fertilizer runoff.
+Agricultural mulch film is used to cover the rows of soil in which agricultural products grow, helping prevent insect and weed infestation, stabilize ground temperature, maintain soil moisture and prevent fertilizer runoff.
 Because of the wide range of useful effects they offer, such films are in widespread use.
 However, after crops are harvested, ordinary mulch films must be collected from the fields and disposed of as waste plastic or incinerated.
 The biodegradability of BioPBS™ is thus of great use in this application.
 Agricultural mulch film made with BioPBS™ need not be collected after the harvest, and can instead simply be plowed into the soil, where it naturally breaks down.
 This helps achieve sustainable production, part of one of the SDGs, while contributing greatly to labor saving in agriculture.

 Capsule coffee makers have rapidly grown in popularity in recent years.
 These machines heat water at high pressure then force it through the ground coffee beans, which are kept fresh inside a capsule, to brew coffee.
 For this to work, the capsules need to have a number of attributes, including heat resistance, impact resistance and sealability to preserve flavor.
 Because it meets these needs, BioPBS™ is used as a material for coffee capsules.